 University labs aren’t always easy, and there will be bumps along the way.
 These are not situations where you will have tons of time to make up for errors or repeat things; they are meant to be used to develop practical skills efficiently.
 However, they’re also not worth a lot in the grand scheme of things.
 Each lab, while seeming like a large hurdle, is in fact a small portion of the overall course, so you should take the space that you need to make mistakes and show yourself some compassion when errors happen—because they will.
 It is also important to keep in mind that this is your first year; you are just getting used to what it means to be in a lab and it will take time to become comfortable in these environments.
 So don’t beat yourself up if things don’t immediately go your way—you will have at least four years to get your bearings in these spaces.

-- You should have your papers looked over by someone else, it’s hard to see the flaws in your own work.
-(The Undergrad Writing Centre and your TAs are great resources for this).
+- You should have your papers reviewed by someone else.
+It can be hard to find the flaws in your own work.
+(The Writing Centre and your TAs are great resources for this).